-Our focus at present is on the topical treatments for different herpes virus infections in the HerpeCide program, as listed elsewhere in this report.
+Our focus at present is on the coronavirus program, with second priority on the topical treatments for different herpes virus infections in the HerpeCide program, as listed elsewhere in this report.
 We plan on re-engaging our Influenza and HIV programs when sufficient funding and skilled human resources are available.